asynchronics/nexosim-py/docs/user_guide.md

 To advance the simulation to the specified time, processing all events scheduled up to that time, use the [`step_until()`] [nexosim.Simulation.step_until] method.
-This method blocks until all of the relevant events are processed or, if the simulation is synchronized with a `Clock`, until the specified simulation time is reached.
+This method blocks until all the relevant events are processed or, if the simulation is synchronized with a `Clock`, until the specified simulation time is reached.
 The time can be an absolute simulation time using [`MonotonicTime`][nexosim.time.MonotonicTime] or relative to the current